fofoMichelle/Credit_Risk_Analysis/README.md

 As a recomendation the company migh need to further analyze the high risk cases before reaching a conclusion to which model should be used.

-For more informations on this project please do not hesitate to reach out on linkendin [Linkedin](linkedin.com/in/michelle-ayinkamiye)
+For more informations on this project please do not hesitate to reach out on linkendin [Linkedin] (linkedin.com/in/michelle-ayinkamiye)